kgish/dotfiles/README.md

     sudo apt-get install ruby1.9.1 ruby1.9.1-dev

-Once ruby 1.9.1 has been installed you can
+Once ruby 1.9.1 has been installed, you can generate the makefile and build the plugin:

     cd ~/dotfiles/vim/bundle/Command-T/ruby/command-t
     ruby extconf.rb